 Low-carb pasta is typically made of alternative flour sources such as beans or chickpeas, yam (Shirataki), or vegetables that are very high in dietary fibers (which are indigestible and don’t affect blood sugars).

-This means that some types of low-carb pasta are high in protein instead of being high in carbs.
+This means that some types of low-carb pasta are high in protein instead of high in carbs.
 Because protein and carbs have the same amount of calories per gram (4 calories per gram), most low-carb pasta has similar or only slightly fewer calories than regular pasta.

 Because of the high fiber content and alternative flours (such as beans) used in many low-carb pasta brands, consuming large amounts can lead to gastric discomfort.
 Start with a small serving and see how your body reacts.

 I usually only eat half a serving (1 oz. dry low-carb pasta) since I find this to be an appropriate amount for main meals, and I have no gastric issues when eating low-carb pasta.